In addition to our flagships, we have great seasonal styles and are always creating new beers!

 Sea birds fly the salty wind - east to south, north to west.
 Can we go as they go?

-Using almost a pound per gallon of Raspberries, Lemonade, Lemon Zest, and Lemongrass, the aroma of this sour wheat hits hard with a great balance of raspberry and lemon.
-This follows through with a prominent raspberry profile and background note of lemon zest - all while being carefully tied together to create a balance of acidity and fruit.
+Using about a pound per gallon of Passion Fruit, Mango, and Blood Orange, the aroma of this brackish sour wheat hits hard with a strong tropical bouquet on the nose.
+This then follows through onto the palate - allowing a careful balance of acidity and fruit.

 Ronald, this one's for you...Goat Rodeo pours a dark mocha in the glass with a brown head, emitting rich aromas of chocolate mousse, fresh poured coffee, and toffee.
 The bold flavor evolves beautifully in the glass sustained by a lush mouthfeel.
 Within, we taste fudgy chocolate, cocoa powder and dark roast coffee.